MustafaLotfi/Vehicle-Lateral-Control/README.md

 # Controlling-Nonholonomic-robot
-In this project, I Controlled a vehicle or a nonholonomic robot lateral movement to follow a trajectory with a PID Controller. vehicle model is a simple kinematic bicycle model.
+In this project, lateral movement of a vehicle (a nonholonomic robot) has been controlled to track a harmonic path in 2D space.
+The robot model is a simple bicycle model that is suitable when velocity is lower than 15 km/h.
+The controller is a modified PID.
+To find the best PID gains, a Gradient Descent Optimization Algorithm was utilized.

 ## Dynamical system, inputs and other variables